kvasdopil/me/docs/CV.md

 **Full Stack / Mobile / IoT / Embedded Linux Developer / AI fanboy**

 For me, building software for the last 20 years has been about one thing: creative problem-solving.
-My real strength is connecting the dots between different fields—IoT, mobile, AI, and backend—to find innovative solutions others might miss.
+My real strength is connecting the dots between different fields-IoT, mobile, AI, and backend-to find innovative solutions others might miss.
 I genuinely enjoy the process of taking a project from a "what if" idea to a real-world product, and I'm very comfortable working through the many unknowns to get there efficiently.
 I love to learn, tinker, and ultimately, ship great work.

 📍 Stockholm, Sweden
 📞 (+46) 7-2224-1995